 Attendance, either in person or by conference link, is required to participate in the consensus decision on any item under consideration by the DSWG.
 ERCOT will establish a conference link for each scheduled meeting.

 DSWG Distribution List

-Requests to receive electronic mail related to the DSWG or to discontinue receiving emails may be made by using the Mailing Lists link located on the ERCOT.com home page and following the instructions there.
-The DSWG list is referred to as DEMANDSIDEWG.
+Any interested party may manage their subscription to the DSWG distribution email list by registering at http://lists.ercot.com.
+The email list name for the group is DEMANDSIDEWG.